 I first discovered Rancho Gordo heirloom dried beans through a friend.
 Steve Sando's story of traveling in South America and wondering why the bean flavors were so different from ours in the U.S. intrigued me.
 He brought some back and started Rancho Gordo in Napa, Calif. and now sells a wide variety of delicious beans.
 I've had fun trying them and thought I'd share my experience.

-Add a bay leaf and rosemary sprig and hold the salt and pepper till the end.
+Add a bay leaf and rosemary sprig and hold the salt and pepper until the end.
 Then add some red wine... or a lot!

-Of course you know it will taste much better if served in an Annieglass bowl.
-Shown here is the SA110 from the Salt collection.
+Of course, you know it will taste much better if served in an Annieglass bowl.
+Shown here is the Salt Medium Bowl from the Salt Collection.
 I love the generous 10" diameter.
 It's great for a big dinner salad too.BUY ME